View Our

 Scott MartinScott Martin: Administrator

-Graduated with a BS in Sports Management and Leisure Services and a minor in Business from High Point University in NC.
-I have been with the City of Chattanooga since May, 1998.
-I began my career here as the Manager of Frost Stadium in the Parks Dept for Parks and Recreation.
-I was hired by Larry Zehnder during the John Kinsey Administration.
-I've been through 5 Mayoral changes during my tenure with the City.
-Over time I began to assume more responsibilities and was named the Assistant Director of Parks and was also the interim Director of Parks.
-I served in Parks for 11 years and was asked to move into the Recreation Division to lead that department.
-I moved into the Director of Recreation position in 2009 and currently hold the same position.
-I'm on several boards- Sports Commission, NRYSA, EH Booster Club President, East Chattanooga community board member, TRPA and NRPA member, MLB RBI Advisory committee as well as USA softball advisory committee member.
+Greta Hayes graduated with a BS in Sports Management and Leisure Services and a minor in Business from High Point University in North Carolina.
+She has been with the City of Chattanooga since May 1998, starting out as the Manager of Frost Stadium in the Parks Department for Parks and Recreation.
+Hired by Larry Zehnder during the John Kinsey Administration, Greta has seen five Mayoral changes during her time with the City.
+Over the years, she has taken on more responsibilities, becoming the Assistant Director of Parks and serving as the interim Director of Parks.
+After 11 years in Parks, Greta transitioned to the Recreation Division and has been the Director of Recreation since 2009.

 Carmen’s background in arts, culture and promotions started at the University of Memphis while obtaining a Bachelor’s degree in Journalism.
 While in school she worked with the Collegiate Connection, which led to three prestigious internships in the entertainment industry: Def Jam Records as a representative for the South Eastern Region, Commercial Appeal Newspaper in Advertising, and the Memphis Arts Festival in Communications.